plum-css/plum/_docs/modules-theme.md

 ## How do I use them?

-Theme classes are applied by appending `.module-t-*` and/or `.module-child-t-*` to a modules base classes.
+Theme classes are applied by appending `.module-t-*` and/or `.module-child-t-*` to one of a modules base classes.